life-itself/community/content/blog/announcing-gathering-2024.md

 This year we would like to revive our great founding event – the Gathering – because we want to share with you the vision of a second renaissance.
 The Gathering will happen in  two parts:

-- Part I: 13th to 16th June (arrival on 12th): sharing the vision of the second renaissance through workshops and talks.
+- Part I: 13th to 16th June (arrival on 12th): sharing the vision of the second renaissance through workshops, talks and open space.

 - Part II: 17th to the 23rd June: a co-working and connecting week for people to make art, projects and friends with a presentation on the 22nd of June at the final “celebration of life” party.